artemvlas/veretino/README.md

 * And when working with individual files, you can calculate the checksum and save it in the summary (*.sha1/256/512).
 And also check the integrity of the file using both the existing summary and the checksum from the clipboard.

 <p align="center">
   <br><em>Veretino calculates checksums for each file in the specified folder and saves this list for later checks.
-Filters also can be applied to exclude unnecessary files.</em>
+  <br>Filters also can be applied to exclude unnecessary files.</em>
   <br><img src="screenshots/veretino_mainview.png">
   <br>
   <br><em>The resulting database is a local json file containing a list of paths and checksums.</em>